 This project combines worship space with facilities needed for education and social functions of an established congregation.
 The 9,300 sq.ft. facility includes sanctuary choir, vesting area, meditation/chapel room, community hall, administrative offices, classrooms, nursery room, and kitchen.

 The proposed scale of the church fit into the local residential neighborhood.
-The paved exterior courtyard leads up to the main entrance bronze door.
 Simple traditional forms are accented by tasteful massing of the front entry finial wall, which literally and in metaphor creates a pass between sacrum and profanum, between religious world and daily life.
-The white stucco facade is accented with a few bright and vibrant colors like violet curved finial wall, brown entry area, brown and blue at bell tower, nostalgic threads to the rich cultural tradition of the congregation.
+The white stucco facade is accented with a few bright and vibrant colors, nostalgic threads to the rich cultural tradition of the congregation.